file compression benchmark

 Final recommendations

-ZIP remains the format of choice if fast compression and compatibility are the main concerns, with WinRar and Bandizip providing faster ZIP compression even if at the cost of losing some compression ratio compared to other utilities
+ZIP remains the format of choice if fast compression and compatibility are the main concerns, with WinRar and PeaZip providing faster ZIP compression even if at the cost of losing some compression ratio compared to other utilities

-RAR and 7Z formats provides far better compression ratio than zip increasing only compression time, not decompression, making it a viable high performance alternative in every user case where archive extraction occurs more often than archive creation - i.e. for content distribution.
+RAR and 7Z formats provides far better compression ratio than ZIP increasing only compression time, not decompression, making it a viable high performance alternative in every user case where archive extraction occurs more often than archive creation - i.e. for content distribution.

 RAR format is proprietary and is supported for archive creation only by WinRar - even if some archivers as PeaZip can create RAR archives this requires WinRar being installed to use its binaries.